Mohamed-E-Fayed/Translation-from-to-Arabic-and-English/README.md

 3. Update pathes to files of training and generation in corresponding **.sh** files.

+4. Check that the configurations of the model are suitable for you.

+# Specifications of the machine
+Since we need GPUs and they are not easily accessible, I need to illustrate specifications of the machine used in my project.
+It is built on Google Cloud Platform (GCP):
+* 8 VCPUs
+* 52GB RAM
+* 4 Nvidia Tesla T4 GPUs
+* 400GB storage (Boot storage is enough)

 # TODO
 We will add more details day by day to this README.
 If you are in a hurry, contact me at [e-mail](mailto:mohamed.fayed.425@gmail.com).